 Lumbar decompression surgery is a method that enables the space around the trapped nerves to become enlarged.
 This then relieves the nerves of compression and brings relief of pain.
 The operation involves reaching the lumbar spine through a little incision in the lower back.
 Then, the specialist separates the muscles of the spine and removes a part of the lamina or ligamentum (thickened degenerated tissue) in order to expose the compressed nerve root(s).
 Finally, the elimination of the source of compression allows THE NERVES TO BECOME FREED UP..

 The surgical procedure

 This surgery requires that the patient lies on the abdomen.
 The doctor performs a little incision in the lower back.
 It is worth mentioning that the size of the incision depends on the severity of the nerve root compression.

 The surgeon places a small self-retaining retractor to open the surgical wound.
 So, the lamina (bone covering the spinal canal) emerges.
 Then a small part of it is shaved to expose the thick ligament that covers the spinal canal (ligamentum flavum).

 A herniated disk is taken out if it is the cause of the compression.
 As much of the disc is removed as is necessary to take pressure off the nerve.

 This enables the nerve to begin healing.
 The space left after this procedure will fill with connective tissue over time.

 The surgery finishes when the specialist closes the incision in some layers.
-Surgeons use absorbable suture material.
-However, we counsel the removal of the suture at 2 weeks by assisting your GP surgery.
+An absorbable suture material is used.

 It has been demonstrated that lumbar decompression´s risks are low when you are in expert hands.